How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 Conclusion

-Compared to both GPU or CPU, Furiosa's Gen 1 Vision NPU provides strong inference performance at a low price, reducing the operating costs for ePopSoft and allowing them to reinvest in technology development and infrastructure to provide better services to users.
+Compared to a GPU or a CPU, Furiosa's Gen 1 Vision NPU provides strong inference performance at a low price, reducing the operating costs for ePopSoft and allowing the copmany to reinvest in technology development and infrastructure to provide better services to its users.
 The NPU can be serviced reliably through a stable infrastructure operated through Kubernetes Infrastructure as Code (KiC).

 Furiosa's Gen 1 Vision NPU is available now for computer vision applications including object detection, segmentation, classification, and video superresolution upscaling.
 Contact us to learn more and arrange a demo.
 Furiosa’s second-generation chip for generative AI and large language models will launch this year.